henryliang2/movie-nominator/README.md

 **Data Model**

-The Shoppies Nominator uses a document database for storage of each user's nominated movies.
-See below for the structure of the database:
+The Shoppies Nominator uses a document oriented-model for storage of each user's nominated movies.

 ```
 {